Locality in Residuated-Lattice Structures: Queries

 As a small flavour of the method in example, we present a many-valued variant of the two standard queries for which this technique is demonstrated in the classical case \cite[Chapter 2]{Gradeletal07:Finitemodelapplication}.
 We work in the theory of undirected weighted graphs, that is our signature is a single binary relation symbol $E$

-\begin{exa} We say that a weighted graph is $a$-connected iff for any pair of vertices $x,y,$ there is a path in the graph from $x$ to $y$ where every edge has weight $>a$.
-The $0$-connectivity query $Q$ defined by: is not first-order definable on finite weighted graphs.
+\begin{exa} We say that a weighted graph defined over an algebra $A$ is $t$-connected iff for any pair of vertices $x,y,$ there is a path in the graph from $x$ to $y$ where every edge has weight $>t$.
+The $\bot$-connectivity query $Q$ is the $0$-ary query for weighted graphs defined over a well-connected bounded lattice $A$ defined by: This query is not definable for finite weighted graphs.

-We consider $M$ to be a cycle of length $2m$ where each edge has weight $>0$ and all the remaining edges have weight $0$.
-We let $N$ be two $m$ cycles where each edge has weight $a$ and all remaining edges weight $\bot$ where $m>2d+1$ for arbitrary $d\in\omega$.
+We consider $M$ to be a cycle of length $2m$ where each edge has weight $>\bot$ and all the remaining edges have weight $\bot$.
+We let $N$ be two $m$ cycles where each edge has weight $>\bot$ and all remaining edges weight $\bot$ where $m>2r+1$ for arbitrary $r\in\omega$.